 KANSAS CITY, Mo. — Prosecutors say that DNA technology has led to charges in a 20-year-old Jackson County rape case – even though the main witness in the case has since died.

-Keith Harris, 48, has been charged with two counts of rape in connection to the 1992 case, which began at a Kansas City, Kansas bar.
-Two teenagers told police that a man took them in his tractor-trailer at a bar, and were then taken to a vacant lot in a Kansas City, Missouri, industrial area where they were raped at knifepoint.
+Keith Harris, 48, has been charged with two counts of rape in connection to the 1992 case, which began at a Kansas City, Kan., bar.
+Two teenagers told police that a man took them from a bar to a vacant lot in a Kansas City, Mo., industrial area where they were raped at knife point in his tractor trailer.

 “She picked the right house because he was retired and he was always willing to help anyone who would be in need,” said DeSchepper.